 Rebuilding Buddhism describes the experiences and achievements of Nepalis who have adopted Theravada Buddhism.
 This form was introduced into Nepal from Burma and Sri Lanka in the 1930s, and its adherents have struggled for recognition and acceptance.
-With its emphasis on individualising meditation and on gender equality, Theravada Buddhism contrasts with ritualised Tantric Buddhism.
-The book explores the impact of the Theravada movement on Buddhist society in Nepal.
-Co-published with Orient BlackSwan 2009 978-81-8735-839-8 ₹950 396 pp Hardback Rights: Restricted Resistance and the State Nepalese Experiences (Revised Edition) Edited by David N. Gellner, Professor of Social Anthropology, University of Oxford and Fellow of All Souls, University of Oxford
+With its emphasis on individualising SARAH LEVINE AND DAVID N. GELLNER.

+Resistance and the State

+Nepalese Experiences (Revised Edition)

+Edited by David N. Gellner, Professor of Social Anthropology, University of Oxford and Fellow of All Souls, University of Oxford

+Resistance and the State uses case studies to explore healthcare programmes, forestry,

+Visit our website www.orientblackswan.com

+... an excellent contribution to our understanding of Nepal's current situation.

+-European Bulletin of Himalayan Research

+2008 978-81-8735-841-1 ₹360 392 pp Paperback Rights: Restricted

+Unbecoming Modern

-Resistance and the State uses case studies to explore healthcare programmes, forestry, political parties and ethnic revivalism.
-This book gives a graphic description of conflicts over the interpretation of history, and various perspectives on the Maoist insurgency in large parts of rural Nepal since 1996.
-The contributors study the complex relationship between a modernising state, and the people it professes to represent and benefit. ... an excellent contribution to our understanding of Nepal's current situation. -European Bulletin of Himalayan Research 2008 978-81-8735-841-1 ₹360 392 pp Paperback Rights: Restricted Unbecoming Modern Colonialism, Modernity, Colonial Modernities Edited by Saurabh Dube and Ishita Banerjee-Dube, both Professors of History, Centre for Asian and African Studies, El Colegio de Mexico
+Colonialism, Modernity, Colonial Modernities

+Edited by Saurabh Dube and Ishita Banerjee-Dube, both Professors of History, Centre for Asian and African Studies, El Colegio de Mexico

 In this volume, well-known scholars from India and Latin America discuss the concepts of modernity and colonialism, and describe how the two relate to each other.
-This volume explores the vital impact of the colonial pasts of India, Mexico, China and the even the Unites States on the processes through which these countries have become modern.
-2006 978-81-8735-823-7 ₹675 266 pp Hardback Rights: Restricted RCS PUBLISHERS Night of the Gods Durga Puja and the Legitimation of Power in Rural Bengal Ralph W. Nicholas, Emeritus Professor of Anthropology and the Social Sciences, University of Chicago
+The essays explore the vital impact of the colonial pasts of India, Mexico, China and the even the Unites States on the processes through which these countries have become modern.

+2006 978-81-8735-823-7 ₹675 266 pp Hardback Rights: Restricted

-Durga Puja is the most visible annual event in West Bengal.
+RCS PUBLISHERS Night of the Gods Durga Puja and the Legitimation of Power in Rural Bengal Ralph W. Nicholas, Emeritus Professor of Anthropology and the Social Sciences, University of Chicago Durga Puja is the most visible annual event in West Bengal.
 Among the many features of the puja that are peculiar to Bengal is the notion that autumn is the night of the gods when worship is 'untimely', that spring is the proper time for the observance.
-This ethnographic account shows that Durga Puja in the countryside was a very different event from the modern version of the puja, one that symbolized legitimacy and counter posed generous redistribution against the ruthless collection of revenues.
+This ethnographic account shows that Durga Puja in the countryside was a very different event from the modern version of the puja, one that symbolised legitimacy and counterposed generous redistribution against the ruthless collection of revenues.
 The offerings and sacrifices that were integral to the traditional pujas provided communion for the landholding families as well as their dependents in the community.
-2013 978-81-9230-461-8 ₹675 240 pp Hardback When Marriages Go Astray Choices Made, Choices Challenged Lina Fruzzetti is the Royce Family Professor in Teaching Excellence and Professor of Anthropology at Brown University
+2013 978-81-9230-461-8 ₹675 240 pp Hardback When Marriages Go Astray Choices Made, Choices Challenged Lina Fruzzetti is the Royce Family Professor in Teaching Excellence and Professor of Anthropology at Brown University marriages deemed to have gone astray?

-This book is an account of inter-caste and interreligious marriages and presents detailed case studies from Bishnupur, a town in West Bengal.
-In this study Lina Fruzzetti looks into a rarely studied aspect of female agency in India: how can we understand society's concern with marriages deemed to have gone astray?
 How do women cope with their families' rejection of their choices?
-This work addresses women's dilemma in selecting one's marriage partner in a society still bound by the tradition of arranging marriages for their children.
-2013 978-81-9230-462-5 ₹650 200 pp Hardback Tulsi and the Cross, The Anthropology and the Colonial Encounter in Goa Rosa Maria Perez, Professor of Anthropology at ISCTE-Lisbon University Institute and a Visiting Professor, Brown University, USA
+The work engages with a prevalent dilemma for women in India: that of selecting one's marriage partner in a society still bound by the tradition of parents arranging marriages for their children.
+2013 978-81-9230-462-5 ₹650 200 pp Hardback Tulsi and the Cross, The Anthropology and the Colonial Encounter in Goa Rosa Maria Perez, Professor of Anthropology at ISCTE-Lisbon University Institute and Visiting Professor, Brown University, USA